ashwinkaranamraghunath/academic-kickstart-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Experimental and Clinical Pharmacology \n University of Minnesota
+- name: Experimental and Clinical Pharmacology\ University of Minnesota
   url: ""

 # Short bio (displayed in user profile at end of posts)